Public art in Qatar: Buscando la luz IV by Eduardo Chillida

 Qatar Museums unveils Public Art commission by the Basque artist Eduardo Chillida at Qatar University, Doha, Qatar.
 Buscando la luz IV (Searching for Light IV) is the last among a series of sculptures of monumental scale produced by Chillida throughout his final creative period.
 The abstract piece integrates in itself the fundamental concepts inside the artist's labor.
 The dialogue between matter and space; the creation of sites; the organic nature of forms; and a strong ethical content are all notions that conform Chillida's body of work.
 The three asymmetrical steel plates that compose the sculpture are linked to each other through a complex riveting system, which delimitates in its interior a place for human encounters.
 The artist plays with the scale and invites us to enter the interior space of the work.
 Once inside, its undulant forms appear to acquire movement, raising up in search of the light.

 Memory of the Arches by Saloua Raouda Choucair

 Late Saloua Raouda Choucair's Memory of the Arches sculpture is a Moroccan inspired architectural form of arches and doorways.
-Located in the MIA Park, viewers are given the opportunity to self reflect while taking in the various elements of the Bronze sculpture that sits in a shallow pool of water.
+Located in Lusail Boulevard, viewers are given the opportunity to self reflect while taking in the various elements of the Bronze sculpture that sits in a shallow pool of water.